stabi1/fibonacci/README.md

 # Fibonacci

-Compute the nth fibonacci number and much more.
-Optimized for speed with my own bignum implementation written in C and Assembly-x86
+Compute the nth Fibonacci number and much more.
+Optimized for speed with my own bignum implementation written in C and x86 Assembly.
+Please forgive the poor documentation.

 ### Capabilities:

 - Can calculate the following to arbitrary size/precision:
     - *e*
     - π
-    - ϕ (Golden ratio)
+    - ϕ (golden ratio)
     - Square root
-    - fibonacci number
+    - Fibonacci number
-    - convert between binary, decimal and hexadecimal strings
+    - Convert between binary, decimal and hexadecimal strings

 # Number types